progress/kendo-ui-builder-samples/README.md

 This example showcases a Salesrep Drop Down List using data from data source specified for the view.
 The view also shows a Country Drop Down List using local data from a data source created programmatically.

-## hierarchical-grid

-This example shows a parent / child relationship using a nested grid (hierarchical).

-The parent grid is defined via the designer, whereas the child grid is defined programmatically.

 ## ListView_FormWithCRUD